bbauska/W3Cx-3of5/README.md

 This input type is very interesting as it provides default validation behaviors:

-If the value entered using a keyboard is not a valid number, or is not in the range defined by the min and max attributes, the field is *invalid* and gets the pseudo CSS class :invalid.
+If the value entered using a keyboard is not a valid number, or is not in the range defined by the min and max attributes, the field is <i>invalid</i> and gets the pseudo CSS class :invalid.

-If the difference between the value you enter and min is a multiple of step, then it gets the CSS pseudo class :valid , otherwise it will be *invalid*.
+If the difference between the value you enter and min is a multiple of step, then it gets the CSS pseudo class :valid , otherwise it will be <i>invalid</i>.
 Example: if min=1 and step=5, the field will be valid with value=1, 6, 11, 16 etc. if min=0, with value=0, 5, 10, 15 etc.

-**WARNING 1**: **Using a step attribute with an integer value will make the arrows increment/decrement the current value with the step value, and [make the input field valid only when ]the difference between the value you enter and min is a multiple of step. **
+<b>WARNING 1</b>: <b>Using a step attribute with an integer value will make the arrows increment/decrement the current value with the step value, and [make the input field valid only when ]the difference between the value you enter and min is a multiple of step. </b>

-**WARNING 2: by default, omitting the step attribute is equivalent to step="1", [so for entering float values, it is necessary to use step="any" or step equal to a floating point value such as step="0.1"].**
+<b>WARNING 2: by default, omitting the step attribute is equivalent to step="1", [so for entering float values, it is necessary to use step="any" or step equal to a floating point value such as step="0.1"].</b>

-**With step="any", floating point values are valid, but vertical arrows will increment/decrement the value by one.
-If step="0.1", arrows will increment/decrement by 0.1, etc.**
+<b>With step="any", floating point values are valid, but vertical arrows will increment/decrement the value by one.
+If step="0.1", arrows will increment/decrement by 0.1, etc.</b>

 <a href="https://codepen.io/w3devcampus/pen/GJrQzP):">Online example in CodePen</a> try changing the attribute values, use step="any" and try float values, etc).